sunprinceS/interspeech2020-meta-learning/content/home/accepted_papers.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active =  true # Activate this widget? true/false weight = 80  # Order that this section will appear.
+headless = true  # This file represents a page section. active =  true # Activate this widget? true/false weight = 70  # Order that this section will appear.

-title = "Sponsors"
+title = ""
-subtitle = "weight 80"
+subtitle = "weight 70"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.